Executive Board

 Roderick is a second-year Master in Public Policy student at Harvard Kennedy School with seven years of experience in the Volunteer Income Tax Assistance (VITA) program.
 Before attending Harvard, he spent six years in Washington, D.C., gaining experience in research, policy development, policy analysis, and community engagement at organizations such as the Center on Budget and Policy Priorities, the Urban Institute, and the Biden-Harris Presidential Transition.
 His research has been cited by outlets such as the Washington Post, Last Week Tonight, Federal Reserve, and Popular Science, contributing to discussions on key issues in public policy.
 Looking forward, Roderick is dedicated to leveraging his experience to drive impactful policy changes that advance equity and opportunity across communities.

-Tax Law Trainer
+• Low-Income Tax Law Instructor

 Lottie Elwy (she/her) is a current first-year student at Harvard College intending to concentrate in Computer Science and Philosophy with a secondary in German Studies.